Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 The second part of the surgery, called {\it Dehn filling}, can be formalized as follows.
 Let $M$ be a compact orientable 3--manifold with toric boundary.
 Topologically distinct ways to attach a solid torus to $\partial M$ are parameterized by free homotopy classes of unoriented essential simple closed curves in $\partial M$, called {\it slopes}.
 For a slope $\sigma $, the corresponding Dehn filling $M(\sigma )$ of $M$ is the manifold obtained from $M$ by attaching a solid torus $\mathbb D^2\times \mathbb S^1$ to $\partial M$ so that the meridian $\partial \mathbb D^2$ goes to a simple closed curve of the slope $\sigma $.

-The fundamental theorem of Thurston \cite[Theorem 1.2]{Th} asserts that if $M-\partial M$ admits a complete finite volume hyperbolic structure, then the resulting closed manifold $M(\sigma )$ is hyperbolic provided $\sigma $ does not contain slopes from a fixed finite set.
-Algebraically this means that for all but finitely many primitive elements $x\in \pi _1(\partial M)\le \pi _1(M)$ the quotient group of $\pi_1(M)$ modulo the normal closure of $x$ (which is isomorphic to $\pi _1(M(\sigma))$ by the Seifert-van Kampen theorem) is hyperbolic.
-Modulo the Geometrization Conjecture, this algebraic statement is equivalent to the Thurston theorem.
+The fundamental theorem of Thurston \cite[Theorem 1.6]{Th} (see \cite{HK,PP} for proofs) asserts that if $M\setminus\partial M$ admits a complete finite volume hyperbolic structure, then the resulting closed manifold $M(\sigma )$ is hyperbolic provided $\sigma $ is not in a finite set of exceptional slopes.
+Algebraically this means that for all but finitely many primitive elements $x\in \pi _1(\partial M)\le \pi _1(M)$, the quotient group of $\pi_1(M)$ by the normal closure of $x$ (which is isomorphic to $\pi _1(M(\sigma))$ by the Seifert-van Kampen theorem) is non-elementary hyperbolic.
+Modulo the geometrization conjecture proved by Perelman, this algebraic statement is equivalent to the Thurston theorem.

 Dehn filling can be generalized in the context of abstract group theory as follows.
 Let $G$ be a group and let $H$ be a subgroup of $G$.
 One can think of $G$ and $H$ as the analogues of $\pi_1(M)$ and $\pi _1(\partial M)$, respectively.
-Instead of considering just one element $x\in H$, let us consider a normal subgroup $N\le H$.
+Instead of considering just one element $x\in H$, let us consider a normal subgroup $N\lhd H$.
 By $\ll N\rr ^G$ we denote its normal closure in $G$.
-Associated to this data is the quotient group $G/\ll N\rr ^G$, which we call the \emph{group theoretic Dehn filling of $G$}.
+Associated to this data is the quotient group $G/\ll N\rr ^G$, which we call the \emph{group theoretic Dehn filling of $G$}. \begin{thm}[Osin \cite{Osi07}] Suppose that a group $G$ is hyperbolic relative to a subgroup $H$.
+Then for any subgroup $N\lhd H$ avoiding a fixed finite set of nontrivial elements, the natural map from $H/N$ to $G/\ll N\rr ^G$ is injective and $G/\ll N\rr ^G$ is hyperbolic relative to $H/N$.
+In particular, if $H/N$ is hyperbolic, then so is $G/\ll N\rr ^G$. \end{thm}